eportillo3/eportillo3/README.md

 # Hello 👋 💻

 Hi, I'm Erik!
-I'm a front-end developer who is passionate about tech, building applications, and building a community.
+I'm a front-end developer who is passionate about tech, building applications, and the Internet.

 - Skills: HTML | CSS | Bootstrap | React | React Native
 - Currently doing a Full Stack Bootcamp <a href="https://careerfoundry.com/">CareerFoundry</a>